kamronb/food_safety_manager/README.md

 # Description

-This is a piece of Software to manage Food Safety Inspections and organise and tag with geolocation the coordinates of the establishments.
-A food establishment register of sorts.
+This is a piece of Software to manage Food Safety Inspections and organise and tag establishments with geolocation of the coordinates of the establishments - a food establishment register of sorts.
 This will allow anybody with access to monitor Food Safety activities in any given location from the local level all the way up to the regional and national level depending on user privileges.
-Supervisors can monitor individual officers, individual establishments, Sanitary Districts, Health Districts, Parish, Regions, Country determine status, areas that need improvement etc.
+Supervisors can monitor individual officers, individual establishments, Sanitary Districts, Health Districts, Parishes, Regions and Country, determine status, areas that may need improvement, view sanitary statuses of establishments, assigned areas, print daily, weekly, monthly, quarterly or special reports and also monitor performance of any officer, area, Health District among other features.

 Example of Privileges
 Grade I - only allowed to work on, view, edit, update, add/remove establishments in assaigned geographic area.